 What to Do With Your First Paycheck

 Learning the difference between gross pay and net pay for the first time can be a huge wake-up call for recent college grads.
 Besides acting as a wake-up call on the realities of taxes and other withholdings, your first paycheck also signals the beginning of financial adulthood, and what you do with that first paycheck can really set a tone for your personal finances.
 Here's what you should do when it arrives.

 First, you need to organize your expenses in different categories.
-Start with the essential expenses, which include rent, student loans, cell phone, utilities, car payment, car insurance, groceries, etc. Next, add your variable expenses.
-Some examples would be entertainment, dining, clothing, personal care, etc. Once you have an understanding of your monthly income and expenses, you can be in control of your finances and plan for the future.
-It’s important to have short-term savings-cash and build a long-term investment plan-retirement.
+Start with the essential expenses, which include rent, student loans, cell phone, utilities, car payment, car insurance, groceries, etc. Next, add your variable expenses, which can include entertainment, dining, clothing, and personal care.
+Once you have an understanding of your monthly income and expenses, you can be in control of your finances and plan for the future.
+It’s important to have short-term cash savings and build a long-term investment plan for retirement.

 If your employer offers a 401(k) plan, enroll.
 A 401(k) is a feature of a qualified profit-sharing plan that allows employees to contribute a portion of their salary to individual accounts pre-tax.
-The purpose of this plan is to set aside funds for retirement.
-While many view retirement as a concept for their parents or grandparents, it is important to start saving right away.
-As the cost of living rises, so will the cost of retirement.
-The 401(k)plan will help save money in taxes today, accumulate wealth for your future and take advantage of time value of money.
+The purpose of this plan is to set aside funds for retirement, and while many view retirement as a concept for their parents or grandparents, it is important to start saving right away.
+As the cost of living increases, so will the cost of retirement.
+The 401(k)plan will help save money in taxes today, accumulate wealth for your future, and take advantage of the time value of money.
 Many employers offer matching contributions.
-Some employers match 100 percent of the your first 3 percent and others may have more generous matching contributions.
+Some employers match 100% of your first 3%, and others may have more generous matching contributions.

-Let's crunch some numbers as an example.
-Say your annual salary is $52,000 and your gross bi-weekly pay is $2,000.
-If you contribute 3 percent to your 401(k), then your gross bi-weekly pay is $1,940.
+For example, say your annual salary is $52,000, and your gross bi-weekly pay is $2,000.
+If you contribute 3% to your 401(k), then your gross bi-weekly pay is $1,940.
 In this example, your employer can match your $60 contribution and you’ll be saving $120 every paycheck for retirement.
 The maximum amount that you can contribute to a 401(k) is $19,000 annually.
 The biggest takeaway is not to leave money on the table and start enrolling in your 401k) as soon as you become eligible.

-Look at the total amount of money you have after deductions for employee benefits, retirement savings and taxes.
+Look at the total amount of money you have after deductions for employee benefits, retirement savings, and taxes.
 Take inventory of your monthly expenses such as rent, utilities, food, student loans, cell phone, etc. If you have trouble remembering when bills are due, consider scheduling automatic payments through your bank or the service provider to avoid late fees.
 Lastly, reward yourself for your hard work.
 You don't need to splurge on a big purchase, but you can buy yourself something small.
 Earning your first paycheck is a great accomplishment, and you should celebrate your success on this important milestone.